Yews to Eucalypts

 The so called golden age of Queen Victoria and Prince Alfred brought England forward as the manufacturing hub of the developed world and trades and craftsmen alongside labourers began working in the new factories.
 Technology moved at such a rapid rate it was changing the very fabric that made up England’s society and workforce.
 For all its good the industrial revolution also did a great deal of damage to the poor and the disenfranchised.

-Crime and punishment in London was pandemic.
+Crime and punishment in London was at epidemic levels.
 When I have found so many convicts on my paternal line; I never cease to be amazed that I have yet to find one of ours on the Fowles line.
 I can only think again that this has more to do with the fact that generationally they were already well settled in the area so may have had a better time of it than the poor and transient.
 I also note that the Fowles were educated to read and write.
 Both of these resources making it possible to communicate effectively with people in position to affect your opportunities.

 Immigration Remittances